Alfresco/alfresco-identity-service/docs/deploy/is-customize.md

 ### Client redirect URIs

 The default redirect URI set during deployment is: `http://localhost*`.
-Using the `alfresco-identity-service.client.alfresco.redirectUris` property, you can specify a different redirect URI similar to the following example:
+When deploying the Identity Service to a remote system, this URI should be changed to match the hostname of the remote system.
+Use the `alfresco-identity-service.client.alfresco.redirectUris` property to specify a different redirect URI as per the following example:

 ```bash
 helm install alfresco-stable/alfresco-infrastructure \